1981 Bangladeshi presidential election: Background

 On 30 May 1981 president Ziaur Rahman was assassinated by a faction of rebel officers of the Bangladesh Army.
 Following the assassination, Vice President Abdus Sattar automatically became the acting president, despite being in hospital at the time.
 Speaking to foreign reporters in Bangabhaban on 4 June, Sattar announced that in line with the constitution, elections would be held within 180 days of the death of the former president, to "foil any conspiracy to disturb the democratic process in the country."

 Campaign

 According to the New York Times, much of the campaign revolved around the legacy of the two late leaders of the BNP and Awami League, Ziaur Rahman and Sheikh Mujibur Rahman.
 On the day before the elections, the newspaper reported "Despite the lively participation of 26 candidates, the Bangladesh presidential election campaign that ended here today has been dominated almost entirely by the auras of two dead adversaries.
 The two - Sheikh Mujibur Rahman, who led the country to independence and was killed in 1975, and Gen. Ziaur Rahman, who governed for five years until he was murdered by army officers last May 30 - were the centerpieces at huge rallies that the two major parties staged here in the capital."

+Among the minor candidates was Saifur Rahman (popularly known as "Chhokka Chhoyfur"), a cook and pushcart driver from Sylhet who contested as an independent.
+Despite his humble background and grassroots campaign, he finished eighth; reflecting on the result in a later interview, he humorously remarked that he was the "eighth President" of the country and could have taken office had the seven candidates ahead of him passed away on election day.
+His campaign was noted for its grassroots nature, including his initial refusal of state security on the grounds that he could not afford to provide their meals.